Techtonica/curriculum/bootstrap/bootstrap.md

 - [UI/UX lesson](/ui-ux-design/ui-ux-design.md)

 ### Motivation
 Bootstrap is a popular and easy-to-use front-end framework first released by Twitter.
 Utilizing Bootstrap significantly reduces the amount of time spent styling your webpages, especially for mobile-development.
+Almost all web developers prefer using bootstrap to make the website responsive and look good.

 ### Objectives